IDMNYU/audiolab/docs/synths.md

 <img src = "./img/TTSH_1_3.png" height="750px" title="VCO 2" alt="VCO 2">

-This module is the second oscillator for the ARP, and has more features than VCO 1.
+This module is the second oscillator for the TTSH, and has more features than VCO 1.
 As with the first oscillator, sliders at the top provide a base frequency and fine tune control.
 A third slider allows you to set the pulse width for the pulse/pwm wave output.
 The 'AUDIO / LF' switch provides the same function as on VCO 1, allowing 'keyboard' (KBD CV input) control of the oscillator and switching between LFO and audible frequency mode.
 There are four output jacks on VCO 2 - a triangle wave, a sawtooth wave, a sine wave, and a [pulse width modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation) generator that can vary continuously between a square wave and a short pulse wave.
 The mixer section at the bottom allows for frequency modulation of the oscilator, as well as modulation of the pulse width for the pulse/pwm wave output.
 - *Default input* - as with VCO 1, the 'AUDIO / LF' switch allows you to control the oscillator's frequency directly from the KBD CV input (or any CV source plugged into the left-most 'FM control' jack).
 In addition, the mixer section lets you bring in three additional sources for FM; by default, these are the sample-and-hold (S/H) module, the ADSR envelope generator, and the square wave output of VCO 1.
 - *Default output* - the sine wave output of VCO 2 is wired by default into the inputs for VCO 1, VCO 3, and the VCF (as a control source).
 The pulse/pwm wave output of VCO 2 is wired by default into the VCF as well, as an audio source.